November 04, 2012

 Contrary to what you've heard, London is not foggy and the British do not serve warm beer.

-They do, however, still use the metric system, and half of them appear to be Pakistanis.
-This I learned in just 28 hours on the ground between London Heathrow and Newmarket, Suffolk, England.
+They do, however, still use the metric system except for driving miles—just one of my learning opportunities from 28 hours on the ground between London Heathrow and Newmarket, Suffolk, England.

 Why such a long flight for a short stay?
 Easy: a concert.